alexsasu/RecipeBuddy/README.md

 # RecipeBuddy

+Project for the Software Engineering course, taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
+The course's teacher was Rareș Cristea.

 ## Application Description

 RecipeBuddy features a mentoring website for cooking, built with Spring Boot + Maven, and Angular.